 Does anyone help you with the blogging process (anything from writing, editing, research, publishing, promotion), and how?

-As I mentioned above, one of our dietitians is in charge of setting deadlines and themes for each month, and we all encourage each other to meet those goals.
+As I mentioned in Part 1, one of our dietitians is in charge of setting deadlines and themes for each month, and we all encourage each other to meet those goals.

 We have taken tons of courses, classes and webinars on blogging.
 At this point, we are still doing it in-house because we love it and doing it ourselves helps our clients get to know us better.